opensvc/docs.opensvc.com/source/howto.automation.rst

 Network Routes
 ++++++++++++++

 Google cloud routes are required to let the cloud routers known on which node a middleware instance is hosted.
-We'll name Google cloud routes ip-rt<n>, where <n> is the last packet of the cidr ip address.
+We'll name Google cloud routes rt-ip<n>, where <n> is the last packet of the cidr ip address.
 Example:

-* ip-rt1: 10.0.0.1/32 next hop spd01
+* rt-ip1: 10.0.0.1/32 next hop spd01
-* ip-rt2: 10.0.0.1/32 next hop spd01
+* rt-ip2: 10.0.0.2/32 next hop spd01
 * ...

 Disks